jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
 We borrow to avoid doing the hard work of finding more efficient ways of living and working in the era of mass-collaboration._

-## Ideologues Doesn't Care About Evolution
+## Ideologues Don't Care About Evolution

 Ruling philosophies are very powerful.
 They can make strong believers of people who sometimes have a hard time applying their philosophy to the real-world.
 One example is Lysenkoism.
 This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
 So for example, if you lived in a hot climate, your genes would morph to sweat more.